 Special collection programs exist for some of the items Rumpke can’t accept.
 For instance, clean plastic bags may be brought to many local grocery stores for recycling.
 Residents can contact their solid waste district for more information about recycling options for other items not accepted in Rumpke’s program.

-Rumpke maintains a list of accepted recyclables at its website.
+Look at Rumpke's list of acceptable recyclables.
 It includes plastic bottles and jugs, glass bottles and jars, aluminum and steel cans, cardboard, paperboard, paper, and cartons.